weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/network-monitoring-security-and-policy.md

 <a name="secure-application"></a>
-## Secure the application with Weave Net
+<h2 id="secure-container-firewalls-network-monitoring-secure-the-application-with-weave-net">Secure the application with Weave Net</h2>

 Now we'll use Kubernetes policy to secure the application.